-The 26th European Conference on South Asian Studies (ECSAS) will be held at the University of Vienna, Austria, from 29 July to 1 August 2020.
+The 27th European Conference on South Asian Studies (ECSAS) will take place at the University of Turin, Italy, from 26 to 29 July 2023.
 On behalf of the European Association for South Asian Studies (EASAS) and the Academic and Organising Committees we cordially invite you to submit panel proposals.

 All panel proposals must include the title of the panel, the name(s), affiliation(s) and the EASAS membership number of the convener(s), a contact e-mail, and a short and long abstract of the panel topic.
 Innovative elements of the panel should be particularly highlighted.
 Names of tentative paper contributors may be included (optional).